Aldhernlopez/Aldhernlopez/README.md

 Another one of the hobbies I recently picked up is playing the Guitar 🎸.
 Its only been a few months so I'm still getting used to it.
 I've always wanted to play this instrument but it was way too expensive for me back when I was in school so I had to wait till I was 22 - and the wait was worth it 🔥.

-Other things I spend my time on includes gardening🪴(mainly Bougainvilleas and some other plants I liked when I came across them ), mobile gaming and scouring youtube to learn something interesting every now and then - like how I came across the 3D rendering tool Sketchup recently and I got instanly drawn into it (pun intended 🫣).
+Other things I spend my time on includes gardening🪴(mainly Bougainvilleas and some other plants I liked when I came across them ), mobile gaming, the occasional binge watching of movie franchises and series' and scouring Youtube to learn something interesting every now and then - like how I came across the 3D rendering tool Sketchup recently and I got instanly drawn into it (pun intended 🫣).

 That's almost everything about me.
 Hit me up if you want to get in touch with me.
 That's all Folks!
 Adiós 😉